stanleyfok/nextjs-template/README.md

 }
 ```

-#### Custom Error Page
+## Error Page has to be customized

 Nextjs allow us to define our own error page.
-The custom error page is located at /pages/_error.js.
+The custom error page is located at [/pages/_error.js](https://github.com/stanleyfok/nextjs-template/blob/master/pages/_error.js).
 It looks very similar to the normal pages as you can also define it's own Meta or Layout.

-## Config Files
+## Config file cannot expose parameters from other environments

-This folder contains all the application configuration files.

-#### /configs/config.js

 In a universal application, every files will be exposed to the frontend.
 You can actually define your config file like this, to contains all parameters under different environment: